Burgestrand/burgestrand.github.io/_posts/2011-04-17-quick-and-simple-ruby-thread-pool.markdown

 title: Quick and simple Ruby thread pool
 date: 17 Apr 2011 12:25:54 UTC
 categories: [ruby, mri, concurrency]
-teaser: Ruby MRI threads suck!
+excerpt: Ruby MRI threads suck!
 You should use "JRuby":http://jruby.org/
       for *REAL* concurrency and leave those pitiful green-threaded people in the dust… NO!
 If you think this is true, kindly relocate yourself to "dunce’s corner":http://en.wikipedia.org/wiki/Dunce_cap